 A temporary retrieval site is required for the removal of the tunnel boring machine (TBM) cutter heads and shields at Blues Point Reserve.
-Once tunnelling is completed the site is being backfilled and the parkland reinstated in consultation with North Sydney Council.
+Once tunnelling is completed the parkland will be reinstated in consultation with North Sydney Council.

 Main site features

 Construction activities include: